 James Matthews had a phobia about joining organisations but nevertheless felt comfortable in Vakalisa.
 The group’s less formal structure allowed members to both connect as friends and to work together.

-unknown author, ‘Artists of Vakalisa’, Grassroots, (1984: Volume 5), 11.
+Unknown author, “Artists of Vakalisa,” Grassroots 5 (1984): 11.
 The group photograph accompanying the article shows the original membership of Vakalisa, including five members who have subsequently passed on.
-These are celebrated artists Peter Clarke, Mario Sickle and Kenneth Bakers, poet Willie Adams, and musician Basil Coetzee.
+These are celebrated artists Peter Clarke, Mario Sickle and Kenneth Bakers, poet Willie Adams and musician Basil Coetzee.

 The anthology is called Vakalisa Writers.